Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Empirical Study

 With respect to JLMIV+AV, we find a median of 4.8\% (MAD=5.2\%) commits and a median of 4.9\% (MAD=4.2\%) of file actions are detected less than with JLMIV+R. Based on our limited data regarding the correctness of the affected versions field, we would expect that roughly half of these file actions are actually false positives (Section~\ref{sec:groundtruth-inducing}), i.e., are incorrectly detected by JLMIV+ and constitute noise.
 Thus, the potential impact of the affected versions field is relatively small with an expected reduction of false positive inducing changes by about 2.4\% of the total amount of inducing file actions.
 Regardless, we cannot recommend to use JLMIV+AV without first validating the data in the affected version field, because the potential benefit due to fewer false positives are offset by an equally large loss due to false negatives.

-JL+R similar as for the bugfixing commits, JL+R finds almost all correct bug inducing commits with a median of 100\% (MAD=0.0\%) and a minimum of 93.3\%.
-However, JL+R finds a median of 69.8\% (MAD=35.6\%) false positive bug inducing commits and a median of 65.0\% (MAD=48.7\%) of false positive inducing file actions.
+SZZ-RA similar as for the bugfixing commits, SZZ-RA finds almost all correct bug inducing commits with a median of 100\% (MAD=0.0\%) and a minimum of 93.3\%.
+However, SZZ-RA finds a median of 69.8\% (MAD=35.6\%) false positive bug inducing commits and a median of 65.0\% (MAD=48.7\%) of false positive inducing file actions.
 Thus, the percentage of false positive inducing commits is lower than the percentage of false positive bug fixing commits (86.3\%), but still relatively high.
-This reduction is in line with the expectation of the effect of the "+R", i.e., ignoring changes to test, documentation, whitespaces, and refactorings, as can be seen by the difference between JLMIV and JLMIV+R. Thus, improved SZZ heuristics can resolve the relatively small issues of missing bug inducing changes due to missed issue links, but cannot resolve the problem with false positives due to wrong issue types.
+This reduction is in line with the expectation of the effect of the improvements to SZZ, i.e., ignoring changes to test, documentation, whitespaces, and refactorings, as can be seen by the difference between JLMIV and JLMIV+R. Thus, improved SZZ heuristics can resolve the relatively small problems of missing bug inducing changes due to missed issue links, but cannot resolve the problem with false positives due to wrong issue types.